sensu/sensu-docs/content/sensu-go/5.21/reference/checks.md

 {{% notice note %}}
 **NOTE**: Spec attributes are not required when sending an HTTP `POST` request to the [agent](../agent/#events-post) or [backend](../../api/events/#create-a-new-event) /events API.
-In that case, the spec attributes are listed as individual [top-level attributes](#top-level-attributes) instead, and there is no `spec` object in the check definition.
+When doing so, the spec attributes are listed as individual [top-level attributes](#top-level-attributes) instead, and there is no `spec` object in the check definition.
 {{% /notice %}}

 |command     |      |